Testing the effectiveness of unconventional monetary policy in Japan and the United States: Introduction

 \section{Introduction}

 Adjustments in the overnight nominal interest rate have been the primary tool for the implementation of monetary policy since the early 1980s.
 In recent years, however, the short-term nominal interest rate reached an effective lower bound (ELB) in several countries, making the standard policy tool \emph{de facto} ineffective.
-Two prominent examples are Japan that reached the ELB since the domestic financial crisis of 1997-1998, and the United States that reached the ELB in the aftermath of the global financial crisis of 2007-2008.
-The central banks in these countries countervailed the inapplicability of the standard policy tool by embarking on unconventional monetary policy (UMP) that involves central bank purchasing of government bonds, and use of forward guidance to signal future policy action.\footnote{See \cite{Christensen_Rudebusch_2012} and \cite{liu2019changing} for the U.S., and \cite{Ugai2007}, and \cite{BoJ2016} for Japan. \cite{Ueda2012} provides a comparison of monetary policy between the U.S. and Japan.}
+Two prominent examples are Japan whose policy rate has been at the ELB for most of the past quarter century, and the United States that reached the ELB in the aftermath of the global financial crisis of 2007--2008.
+The central banks in these countries countervailed the inapplicability of the standard policy tool by embarking on unconventional monetary policy (UMP) that involves the purchases of long-term government bonds and the use of forward guidance to signal future policy action.\footnote{See \cite{Christensen_Rudebusch_2012}, \cite{liu2019changing}, \cite{Campbell_etal2020}, and \cite{Carlson_etal2020} for the U.S., and \cite{Ugai2007}, and \cite{BoJ2016} for Japan. \cite{Ueda2012} provides a comparison of monetary policy between the U.S. and Japan.}

-This paper studies two critical issues of monetary policy at the ELB.
-First, it sheds light on the debate on whether the ELB restricts the effectiveness of monetary policy, thus representing an important constraint on what monetary policy can achieve, as argued by \cite{EggertssonWoodford2003}, or whether UMP is fully effective in circumventing the ELB constraint, as argued by \cite{SwansonWilliams2014} and \cite{DebortoliGaliGambetti2019}, thus being `empirically irrelevant'.
-Second, it uses the identifying power of the ELB, shown by \cite{Mavroeidis2019}, combined with theoretically-motivated sign restrictions on impulse responses to monetary policy shocks, to assess the effectiveness of UMP.
+The effectiveness of UMP is a central issue for policymakers.
+One view is that the ELB restricts the effectiveness of monetary policy, thus representing an important constraint on what monetary policy can achieve, as argued by \cite{EggertssonWoodford2003}, \cite{Gust_AER17} and \cite{Eberly_etal2020}.
+An alternative view is that UMP can affect long-term interest rates so significantly that UMP has been fully effective in circumventing the ELB constraint, as argued by \cite{SwansonWilliams2014} and \cite{DebortoliGaliGambetti2019}.
+This latter view has been termed as the ELB `irrelevance hypothesis.'
+The issue of the effectiveness of UMP has gained relevance since the ELB is likely to bind more often in the future with historically low levels of the longer-run natural rate of interest \citep{Fernando_etal2020}.